 The first citation of Arabic legal translation was in 1271 B.C. in Old Egypt when the Egyptian–Hittite Peace Treaty was translated (Soriano Barabino, 2006).
 In ancient times, translation was restricted to agreements and treaties as literacy was so rare.
-The Islamic Conquests in the 7th century was a milestone for Arabic translation in general and legal translation in particular as translation became essential to rule the new counties and cultures that were conquered.
-Major works (including legal works and Quran) were translated and Arabic translator became one of the most important positions at the Court of Islamic State.
-However, there is no much research tracing the history of Arabic legal translation that we can provide in this article.
+The Islamic Conquests in the 7th century was a milestone for Arabic translation in general.
+And legal translation in particular as translation became essential to rule the new counties and cultures that were conquered.
+Major works (including legal works and Quran) were translated by an Arabic translator.
+It has become one of the most important positions at the Court of Islamic State.
+However, there is not much research tracing the history of Arabic legal translation that we can provide in this article.

-Since the 14th century, the legal and administrative systems appeared due to growing population mobility an civil registers were created to record births, deaths, and marriages and other registers to record title deeds, ownership transfer, legacy limitation…etc. Therefore, the need to translate the documents issued by state institutions has increased.
-Moreover, the accreditation of a legal translator became crucial to guarantee the accuracy and reliability of translated document to be used by state institutions for all purposes.
+Since the 14th century, legal and administrative systems appeared due to growing population mobility, and civil registers were created to record births, deaths, marriages, and other registers.
+To record title deeds, ownership transfer, legacy limitation…etc. Therefore, the need to translate the documents issued by state institutions has increased.
+Moreover, the accreditation of a legal translator became crucial to guarantee the accuracy and reliability of translated documents to be used by state institutions for all purposes.

-Nowadays, with the increase of population mobility and commercial and economic and political cooperation with non-Arabic speaking countries almost every state institution in the Arab World has their own Arabic translator for any documents to be issued or authenticated thereby.
-The increasing number of foreign investors, tourists, political representatives and visitors highlights the pressing need to translation in our lives and gives more weight to the position of translator in our new system.
+Nowadays, with the increase of population mobility, commercial, economic, and political cooperation with non-Arabic speaking countries.
+Almost every state institution in the Arab World has its own Arabic translator for any documents to be issued or authenticated thereby.
+The increasing number of foreign investors, tourists, political representatives, and visitors highlights the pressing need for translation in our lives.
+It also gives more weight to the position of the translator in our new system.

-The importance of translation for the legal and economic systems of the state has stimulated some Arab states to develop an effective translation system to be followed by all translators and translation-seekers and monitored by the state-owned competent authority and to issue some laws regulating profession of translator.
-However, other states did not give translation the due weight or try to even develop a system or issue a law regulating translation industry.
+The importance of translation for the legal and economic systems of the state has stimulated some Arab states to develop an effective translation system to be followed by all translators and translation-seekers.
+It is monitored by the state-owned competent authority to issue some laws regulating the profession of translators.
+However, other states did not give translation the due weight or try to even develop a system or issue a law regulating the translation industry.